 “To ensure a quality match, potential mentees go through a rigorous process.
 We also interview potential mentors so we can be confident that the pair will be compatible both professionally and on an interpersonal level,” said Ruth Moore, ERIEC Program Director.

 For more information about our program, please visit the Career Mentorship Program page of our website.
 For information on the mentee requirements for the program, please visit Be a mentee.
 For information on the mentor requirements for the program, please visit Be a mentor.

 Mentorship: It makes a difference!

-This entry was posted on Wednesday, October 3rd, 2012 and is filed under Career Mentorship.
+This entry was posted on Wednesday, April 17th, 2013 and is filed under Other Interesting Topics.